CMB2/CMB2/README.md

 ## Description

 CMB2 is a developer's toolkit for building metaboxes, custom fields, and forms for WordPress that will blow your mind.
+Easily manage meta for posts, terms, users, comments, or create custom option pages.

 **[Download plugin on wordpress.org](http://wordpress.org/plugins/cmb2/)**